 The Town of Vermont area established a rich cultural heritage prior to its European settlement.
 Numerous prehistoric archaeological sites, including native American village sites, rock shelters, marker trees, rock art, and burial mounds have been identified in the Town.

 No systematic survey of the Town has been carried out.
 It is likely that there are additional sites that have not been identified.
 Archaeological sites are a valuable community resource and should be protected from disturbance when locating new buildings.
 All burial sites are protected from disturbance by state law 157.70.

+The State of Wisconsin operates a tax exemption program for owners of archaeological sites listed in the National or State Register of Historic Places [see Wis.
+Stats.
+70.11(13m)].
+A landowner who agrees to place a permanent protective covenant for the site area in the deed for the property may obtain a property tax exemption.
+The intent of the program is not to prevent all use of the property containing a site, but to encourage land use planning that protects our archaeological heritage.